FREE RESOURCES

 21. Rewriting the Inner Critic

-Have girls write down a negative thought they sometimes have, then practice rewriting it with kindness and truth.
+Have girls write down a self-critical thought they sometimes hear.
+Then practice rewriting it with kindness and truth.

 22. “Try Something New” Day